stevedatadog/katacoda-scenarios/synthetics-intro/browser-test-one.md

 You now have API tests to monitor the availability, performance, and functionality of the Storedog discounts service.
-For the rest of this course, you'll work with Browser Tests to monitor Storedog's frontend to ensure a good user experience.
+Now you'll employ a browser to monitor Storedog's frontend to ensure a good user experience.

 Earlier in this lab you saw how the Storedog frontend displays the response from the discounts service in the upper-left corner of the home page as a "coupon block":